Brain Injury Solicitors

 Many of the most frequently seen brain injuries occur during birth and can result in cerebral palsy (click here to read our dedicated page on cerebral palsy or here for our page on birth injuries).
 There are, however, other reasons why someone may suffer a brain injury which are explained here.

-If you want to talk to someone about a brain injury claim, please call us now for a free consultation on 0113 245 8549 or complete our contact form and someone will be in touch as soon as possible.
+If you want to talk to someone about a brain injury claim, please call us now for a free consultation on 0113 245 8549 or complete our contact form and one of our brain injury specialist solicitors will be in touch as soon as possible.

 - A stroke